agiratech/best-practices/Blockchain/Solidity.md

 ### Contract Related
 - `this (current contract’s type)`: the current contract, explicitly convertible to Address
 - `selfdestruct(address recipient)`: destroy the current contract, sending its funds to the given Address
-- `suicide(address recipient)`: alias to selfdestruct.
-Soon to be deprecated.

 ## Security Tips